Most Active Stories

 ASHLEY: We've played once or twice.

-EISENBERG: Okay, so he's not only a chess champion but a world class bridge player and mathematician, who was good friends with Albert Einstein.
+EISENBERG: OK.
+So he's not only a chess champion but a world class bridge player and mathematician, who was good friends with Albert Einstein.
 But he wasn't an Einstein at everything.
 At one point, he became interested in breeding championship pigeons for the Berlin Poultry Show.
 After months of failing to get his pigeons to mate, he realized his fairly obvious mistake.
 What happened, Maurice?

 EISENBERG: I think that's a good idea that he didn't even know they were pigeons.

-ASHLEY: Emanuel - by the way, I didn't play him once or twice since he's been dead for over 60 years.
+ASHLEY: The hell?
+Emanuel - by the way, I didn't play him once or twice since he's been dead for over 60 years.

 EISENBERG: No, I know, obviously, if he was friends with Einstein.
 Yeah, he bought a bunch of - no, he definitely was sure they were pigeons.
 And he bought all these pigeons.
 He clearly didn't check one important thing.
 And then he put them all together and he was like, oh, they're going to breed, and something happened.